'Star Wars: The Bad Batch' Season 2 Schedule: When Will Episode 3 Drop on Disney Plus?

-Star Wars: The Bad Batch returned to Disney Plus last Wednesday, as season 2 of the CGI animated series began with a two-episode premiere.
-It brings back the genetically enhanced titular clone squad introduced in The Clone Wars' final season, after the group fled the Empire and became mercenaries.
+Star Wars: The Bad Batch is back on Disney Plus, as season 2 of the CGI animated series began with a two-episode premiere last week.
+It returns to the genetically enhanced titular clone squad introduced in The Clone Wars' final season, after the group fled the Empire and became mercenaries.

 The show kicked off on Wednesday, Jan.
 4 -- the first two episodes are available now -- and we'll get episodes each week until March 29.
 Star Wars fans' Wednesdays will be packed in March, since The Mandalorian season 3 begins that month.